History of the Firm

 In January of 2005, the firm merged with Morse and Sacks in Northampton.
 Established in 1901, Morse & Sacks’ excellent reputation and strong focus on client care mirrored Bacon Wilson’s ideology.
 This merge facilitated a strong Northampton presence and added two excellent attorneys to Bacon Wilson’s staff.
 Shareholder, Francis R. Mirkin, was chosen to manage the Northampton operation.

 In October of 2006, the firm merged with Monsein and MacConnell in Amherst.
 Stephen B. Monsein and Peter W. MacConnell are wonderful complements to the Bacon Wilson team, offering compatible legal talents.
 The Amherst office facilitates the convenience of our clients east of Northampton.

-Today, the firm currently employs approximately one hundred people, under the direction of Kenneth J. Albano as managing partner.
+The firm currently employs approximately one hundred people, under the direction of Jeffrey I. Fialky as managing shareholder.
 As one of Springfield’s oldest law firms, its offices are located in a stately, historic building constructed in 1910.
 The firm enthusiastically supports efforts to revitalize downtown Springfield, and in 1991 a group of the partners purchased the elegant French Renaissance style building, directly facing the courthouse, as a concrete demonstration of their commitment.
 An exemplary renovation of the historic building took place, recognized by the Springfield Preservation Trust, and the offices of Bacon & Wilson remain one of downtown’s most admired sites.